An old photo of students sitting at a lunch counter

 Monday, February 16 at 11 p.m.

-Set in 1960s Florida, this powerful documentary uncovers a hidden chapter of the Civil Rights Movement.
+Set in 1960s Florida, “Triumph: Tampa’s Untold Chapter in the Civil Rights Movement” is a powerful documentary uncovering a hidden chapter of the Civil Rights Movement.

-A courageous group of Black high school students organized a peaceful sit-ins at a downtown lunch counter, sparking a wave of change across the city.
+A courageous group of Black high school students organized peaceful sit-ins at a downtown lunch counter, sparking a wave of change across Tampa.
 Their actions grew into a movement that opened restaurants, theaters, pools and beaches to all.

 Celebrate Black History Month with programming that recognizes cultural contributions as well as victories and sacrifices.
 Explore remarkable stories of African Americans across generations, both nationwide and within our community, in featured documentaries, music specials, local interviews and resources for families and educators.